StreamedLine/green-light-menus/README.md

 # green-light-menus
-Allow restaurants to publish an allergy friendly version of their menu
+Allow restaurants to publish an allergy friendly version of their menu.